You are currently viewing Duke University Aquatics

 Duke Recreation & Physical Education

-Duke University is unique in many aspects of everyday life for a university, but I like to think it is tremendously unique when it come to the Aquatics world.
+Duke University is unique in many aspects of everyday university life, but I like to think it is especially unique in the Aquatics world.
 Duke University Aquatics sits in a very rare spot when it comes to University Recreation and Aquatics.
-On a day to day basis we serve so many different populations and groups of people that it can become very challenging to ensure each group and population has the best possible experience, all while keeping the safety of our clients, athletes, and patrons in mind.
-Duke Aquatics oversees the operation and programming of three facilities; Taishoff Aquatics Pavilion, Brodie Aquatics Center, and Central Campus Pool.
-Each facility brings diverse challenges and opportunities alike.
+On a day-to-day basis, we serve so many different populations and groups that it can be very challenging to ensure each group and population has the best possible experience, while keeping the safety of our clients, athletes, and patrons in mind.
+Duke Aquatics oversees the operation and programming of three facilities: Taishoff Aquatics Pavilion, Brodie Aquatics Center, and Central Campus Pool.
+Each facility brings both diverse challenges and opportunities.

-Taishoff Aquatics Pavilion for example houses; the Varsity Swim and Dive teams, recreational lap swim, Masters swim team, Physical Education Courses, Club Swim team, Club Water Polo, and Duke Dive Club.
-On the other hand, Brodie Aquatics center supports our; learn to swim program, American Red Cross Lifeguard program, weekly Kayak Clinics, Stand Up Paddle Board programming, recreational lap swim, Physical Education Courses, and weekly Special Olympics practice.
-Outside of those two facilities we have seasonal outdoor facility, Central Campus Pool.
-This facility is used for students during the Spring and Fall semesters as a place they can go, relax, study, and take a life time out; however, during the summer months this facility is generally home to the Duke communities faculty, staff, and families.
-This is designed as a recreational pool that can have anything from recreational lap swim, learn to swim programming, weekly outdoor kayak clinics, birthday parties, group rentals, and just an exclusive space for the Duke Community to utilize.
+Taishoff Aquatics Pavilion, for example, houses the Varsity Swim and Dive teams, recreational lap swim, the Masters swim team, Physical Education Courses, the Club Swim team, Club Water Polo, and the Duke Dive Club.
+On the other hand, Brodie Aquatics Center supports our learn to Swim program, American Red Cross Lifeguard program, weekly Kayak Clinics, Stand Up Paddle Board programming, recreational lap swim, Physical Education Courses, and weekly Special Olympics practice.
+Outside of those two facilities, we have a seasonal outdoor facility, Central Campus Pool.
+This facility is used by students during the Spring and Fall semesters as a place to relax, study, and take a break; however, during the summer months, it is generally home to the Duke community’s faculty, staff, and families.
+This is designed as a recreational pool that can offer everything from recreational lap swim to learn-to-swim programming, weekly outdoor kayak clinics, birthday parties, group rentals, and an exclusive space for the Duke Community to utilize.

-All of this being said creates our biggest challenges; scheduling, spacing, timing, and safety.
-Everything has to run as a well-oiled machine in order to ensure that each group, club, practice, and program has access to the facilities at their scheduled time, date, and location.
-For example; if one facility has a maintenance issue, as all pools do from time to time, it effects more than just that specific facility because most programming has to be moved to another facility or cancelled all together.
+All of this said, our biggest challenges are scheduling, spacing, timing, and safety.
+Everything has to run like a well-oiled machine to ensure that each group, club, practice, and program has access to the facilities at their scheduled time, date, and location.
+For example, if one facility has a maintenance issue, as all pools do from time to time, it affects more than just that specific facility because most programming has to be moved to another facility or cancelled altogether.
 Not only does this create a scheduling nightmare, but it can take away from the overall experience we want to provide each and every patron.
-It truly takes a team of pool operator professionals, aquatics professionals, coaches, and key part time staff to make sure everything stays up and running.
-Additionally, the schedule must be put together, keeping each specific group, team, club, etc. in mind, even leaving one group out can throw off this delicate balance.
+It truly takes a team of pool operators, aquatics professionals, coaches, and key part-time staff to keep everything running smoothly.
+Additionally, the schedule must be put together, keeping each specific group, team, club, etc., in mind; even leaving one group out can throw off this delicate balance.

 The most important aspect to remember is safety.
-The schedules have to be designed in such as fashion that the pools are not over loaded, that programs are not so large that they take up their space and space of another program, and that everyone is safe.
+The schedules have to be designed so that the pools are not overloaded, that programs are not so large that they take up their own space and the space of another program, and that everyone is safe.
 For example, you would never want to put a Level One Learn to Swim Program at the same time as the Kayak Clinic.
-It takes a critical eye and true understanding of what each group needs to be successful to have well ran facilities and programming.
+It takes a critical eye and true understanding of what each group needs to be successful to have well-run facilities and programming.

 [ratings]